The Dillinger Escape Plan: Dissociation and disbandment (2015–2017)

-Aftermath (2018–present)
+Post-disbandment (2018–2023)

 Puciato continued touring with his electronic band The Black Queen throughout 2018 and has plans to record as Killer Be Killed for a second album.

-Weinman became the rhythm guitarist for Suicidal Tendencies in 2018. and is the manager for Grammy award winning artist Kimbra, while also running an animal sanctuary from his home in New Jersey.
+Weinman became the rhythm guitarist for Suicidal Tendencies in 2018.
+He is also the manager for Grammy award winning artist Kimbra, while also running an animal sanctuary from his home in New Jersey.

 Wilson formed the progressive metal band Azusa with members of Extol and Sea + Air, and released their debut album in November 2018.
 He has also been playing bass occasionally for Devin Townsend.

 In September 2019, Rymer reunited with Weinman while playing a series of shows for Suicidal Tendencies as a fill-in for Dave Lombardo.
 He has also been performing as the touring drummer for Ho99o9, and has joined the band thoughtcrimes.

 Antreassian owns and operates Back Room Studios in Rockaway, New Jersey, which operates as a full recording studio and rentable rehearsal space.

 Puciato released the poetry and photography book Separate the Dawn on February 12, 2019, marking the second anniversary of the band's bus accident in Poland.
 It was written during the last Dillinger tour and released through Federal Prisoner.

-Musical style
+Puciato would later announce his first full-scale North American solo tour that would take place in May and June 2023.

+In March 2023, Sumerian Comics announced a four issue comic series in celebration of the tenth anniversary of One of Us Is the Killer.
+The series took inspiration from the story behind the album's production and lyrics and expanded it into a fictional and futuristic crime story.
+Ben Weinman appeared at WonderCon in promotion and signed copies of the first issue.

+In April 2023, it was announced that Puciato would form part of a new hardcore supergroup known as Better Lovers; consisting of three ex-Every Time I Die members in the form of Jordan Buckley, Steve Micciche and Clayton Holyoak, and Will Putney of Fit For An Autopsy.
+The band released their debut single "30 Under 13" during this time, and announced a run of UK shows for October 2023.

+Reunion with Dimitri Minakakis (2023–present)

+On December 12, 2023, it was announced that the Dillinger Escape Plan would reunite at the Brooklyn Paramount Theater in celebration of the 25th anniversary of their debut album Calculating Infinity, set to take place on June 21, 2024; two additional shows, set to take place at the same venue on June 22–23, 2024, were announced shortly thereafter.
+The lineup for all of those shows included original vocalist Dimitri Minakakis, backed by guitarist Ben Weinman, bassist Liam Wilson and drummer Billy Rymer.
+In March 2024 Weinman announced that the band would be playing a show in Belgium and that James Love would be returning as rhythm guitarist for the reunion shows.
+Apart from the Belgian show at the Lokerse Feesten, a further three European shows were scheduled.
+Also in May 2024, Wilson was confirmed as a full In Flames member.